 In a lawsuit, the victim has the responsibility to prove the existence and amount of damages.
 That is not always a straightforward task.
-You need an experienced Los Angeles car accident lawyer on your side to make sure you have assembled and presented the right evidence to ensure you have the best chance at recovering the maximum award.
+You need an experienced car accident attorney on your side to make sure you have assembled and presented the right evidence to ensure you have the best chance at recovering the maximum award.

 Proof of Economic/Special Damages